UlisseMini/luaStruct/README.md

 default:hello()     --> default name says hello
 print(default.age)  --> 21
 print(default.name) --> "default name"

+-- however, if we supply a wrong type an error will be raised, local invalid = person {
+	name = 10,
+	age = "invalid",
+}
 ```

-works with nested tables as well (if you don't trust me run ./test_struct.lua)
+all of this works with nested tables as well :)